aRcHmaGe333/MIR-CIE/README.md

 ## Public Benefit

-Upon successful market validation, methodologies will transition to public domain to benefit the global creative community.
+Upon successful market validation and consolidation, methodologies will transition to public domain to benefit the global creative community.

 ---
 © 2025-07-24 by Slavko Stojnić (in Stockholm, Sweden).
 All Rights Reserved.
-*Fixing the music industry through targeted innovation - specific solutions for specific broken parts.*
+*Fixing the music industry through targeted innovation - targeted solutions for particular(ly) broken parts.*